Drawing Pencil Sketches, where you start your masterpiece!

 My rendition of a Robert Bateman done in pencil.
 Leopard on a ledge was an exercise in concentration to maintain the rock face into a believable representation of rock.
 It is a study, and not for sale.
 It was for my own purposes in seeing if I could stick to a complex drawing without giving up.

 They don’t really qualify as a pencil sketch, do they?
-The first may qualify as it was done in less than a hour, the other two probably not due to them taking a bit longer.
+The first may qualify as it was done in less than an hour, the other two probably not due to them taking a bit longer.
 And the definition of a sketch is something done quickly.

 I did, however, want to show you the power behind the simple 2B pencil and a kneaded rubber eraser.

-Thats right!
-Pencil, erasure, paper.
+That's right!
+Pencil, eraser, paper.
 That's it!

 With only these three items, you can really produce a powerful and quality product for yourself, your friends, family, or art buyers!

 These are done early in the oil painting process to help you develop a great composition.
-Whether it be the still life, a flower, a portrait or a landscape.
+Whether it is the still life, a flower, a portrait or a landscape.
 The thing you are after is a drawing that simply put, is done quickly (and accurately), and will give you a good sense of the finished product.

 You are drawing mainly to see if the composition you are putting together is going to work.
 We call these “thumbnails”, as they a small drawings.